AguaClara/Textbook/Sedimentation/Sed_Design.rst

 2) In the "worst case scenario", how far must a particle fall to reach the bottom of the tank?

 The "worst case scenario" is the condition in which a particle must travel the furthest in order to be successfully captured by the sedimentation tank.
 We assume that particles are evenly distributed throughout the height and width of the reactor entrance.
 Therefore, a particle entering at the top of the entrance of the reactor would need to fall a distance of :math:`H` to reach the bottom.
 Any particle entering from a position lower than the top of the tank would need to fall a distance :math:`< H`.
+We refer to the "worst case scenario" pathway as the "critical path" of the particle in the sedimentation tank design because this is the case which we must design to treat.
+The height that the particle must fall is called the "critical height", :math:`H_c`.

 3) How fast must the particle fall?

 We know that for a particle to fall to the bottom successfully, it needs to fall fast enough that it can reach the bottom before the water that is carrying it leaves the reactor.
 Water is carrying the particle across the reactor at the horizontal velocity speed, :math:`V_h`.
 Gravity is causing the particle to settle at its terminal velocity, :math:`V_t`.
 In order to reach the bottom, that settling velocity needs to be the capture velocity, :math:`V_c`, to ensure that the particle will reach the bottom of the reactor.
-We can see the path that the "worst case scenario" particle will take in the following figure.
+We can see the critical path of the particle in the following figure.

 [[[[[[[[[show horizontal flow sedimentation tank with capture velocity]]]]]]]]]